 One other thing you’ll learn from there is what to expect in Sanditon’s future.

-Well in case you’re wondering that yourself, Sanditon currently has one season under its belt so far.
-However, luckily, after a passionate fight from fans to #SaveSanditon and a successful debut in the US, PBS renewed the show for not only season 2 (which premieres on March 20th, 2022) but also season 3!
+Well in case you’re wondering that yourself, Sanditon currently has two seasons under its belt.
+However, luckily, after a passionate fight from fans to #SaveSanditon and a successful debut in the US, PBS renewed the show for not only season 2 (which premiered on March 20th, 2022) but also season 3!
 Which means that season 3 is coming in 2023!